 Here are a few ideas that can allow you to make more income from your bakery kitchen:

-Many bakeries close production over the weekend making it the ideal time to start your own baking club.
-Invite people to a one-off event or start your own membership club to fill your bakeries downtime.
-You can even hire one of your bakers to do it for you.
+Many bakeries close production over the weekend, making this an ideal time to run your own baking club.
+Invite people to a one-off event or start a membership club to fill your bakery’s downtime.
+You can even pay someone else to do it for you!

-If you are just starting out you might find that you have some downtime in the afternoons.
-It might be an idea to offer it up for hire.
-Caterers, cake makers or even a takeaway might have a use for it.
-As long as you have strict rules on cleaning up it could be advantageous.
-Others could use it to hold their cooking classes.
+If you are just starting out, you might have some downtime in the afternoons.
+It might be an idea to offer your bakery up for hire.